Skip to main content

 ocpctl env apply local

 This takes a few minutes.
-It creates a local Kind-based environment with the full OpenControlPlane stack: openmcp-operator, cluster-provider-kind, plus an onboarding cluster.
+It creates a local Kind-based environment with the full OpenControlPlane stack: openmcp-operator, cluster-provider-kind, plus an onboarding cluster and pre-installed services that you can consume.

 Verify the platform is running: